cjxe/blog/_posts/how-to-communicate-effectively/2024-10-20-how-to-communicate-effectively.md

 ---
-title: A simple and practical guide to communicating effectively
+title: "How to communicate effectively: a simple and practical guide"
 date: 2024-10-20 07:29:23 +00:00
 tags: [productivity, psychology]
 description: A simple and practical guide to communicating with examples of real-world messages.